We had the experience but missed the meaning,

 An interesting exercise in contrasting the present to a memory.
 But “interesting” is pretty much the finish of the exercise.
 In mere aesthetic terms it is obvious that the “Then” as evoked by the film image is far superior to the glimpse of “Now” gleaned by a Google Street View car sweeping by and capturing a slice of that particular road during the particular minute it passed that otherwise nondescript place on the edge of Findley Lake.
 The former is gold, the latter dross.

 What was the memory I was following when I first found this film?
-It was the memory of that song heard first in the summer of 1977 somewhere in London, New York, or Burgundy.
+It was my own memory of that song heard first in the summer of 1977 somewhere in London, New York, or Burgundy in France.
 I loved the summer of 1977.
-It was one of my favorite years.
-It was one of those luminous years when everything seemed to fall right and come together into something you could assign to happiness.
-I'd wait 26 years for the next one.
+It was one of my favorite years. ’77 was one of those luminous years when everything in my life seemed to fall right and come together into something you could assign to happiness.
+After ’77 I’d wait 26 years for the next one.

 I heard the song once again in memory.
-It was in a suburban mall parking lot in Connecticut on a chill winter evening during one of those years when it all went smash.
+It was in a suburban mall parking lot in Connecticut on a chill winter evening during one of those years in my life when it all went smash.